 Depending on which way you turn, you’ll encounter another Unversed as well.
 For argument’s sake, let’s say you turn back the wrong way.
 Doing so will have you cross paths with this game’s soldier-type, the Scrapper, which is green in FM.
 Despite a bit of personality where Scrapers seem to be shivering when they spawn and hesitate from time to time, they’re otherwise not very notable, but the same could be said of all soldier-types, from KH1, KH2 and beyond.
 After a wave, you’ll also encounter some Red Hot Chilis.
 Yes, that’s their name.
 They’re the Unversed equivalent to the bell wizards, and they’re all named after a spice pot, which is what they resemble.
 This particular spice pot casts fire magic, and is virtually indistinguishable from a Red Nocturne.
 In practice, the spice pots do have more contact attacks alongside their projectiles, but they’re ultimately as forgettable as the KH1 bell wizards.

-If you turn to go after the dwarfs like you’re supposed to, you’ll encounter a third Unversed: the Bruiser (purple in FM) guarding the entrance to the mine.
+If you turn to go after the dwarfs like you’re supposed to, you’ll encounter a fourth Unversed: the Bruiser (purple in FM) guarding the entrance to the mine.
 The Bruiser seems to be a counterpart to KH1’s Large Body Heartless at first glance, what with the big belly (though its belly is marked with a black-banded toothy mouth!), but a few test swings will confirm that it can be hurt in the gut just like any normal enemy.

-If you’re paying attention, this means we’re three enemies in and haven’t encountered a single foe with a defensive ability more advanced than “accidentally moving out of your way.”
+If you’re paying attention, this means we’re four enemies in and haven’t encountered a single foe with a defensive ability more advanced than “accidentally moving out of your way.”
 Goodness’ sake, at least Terra encounters a flyer in his first enemy group!
 Unfortunately, this sort of defensive brainlessness is a maligned signature of BBS.
 Most BBS enemies “defend” themselves by going full-out into offence, forcing you to stop your button mashing to dodge out of the way.
 The best defence is a good offence, and all that, even if it has the side effect of making all battles against Unversed functionally similar, with only a variety of attacks to concern yourself with rather than a variety of attacks and defences.
 On the plus side, nearly every enemy from the Bruiser and better pose a modicum of threat, which in my eyes puts the game above KH2’s non-attempt at difficulty.
 But if you feel the other way around, hell, I understand.

 I’m reminded – and this is definitely a vertical comparison, not a horizontal one – of the Trauma Center games.
 It’s looking more and more like I’m going to have to cover those games at some point in the future.
 While not a beat-em-up or brawler in the slightest, the Trauma Center games are also about maintaining a largely insurmountable situation until you can finally pick off the threats one at a time, gradually making the situation more manageable (at which point, just like BBS, they immediately spawn in more).
-They had little to no way to influence enemy movements (in fact, the only example I can think of where you do influence enemy moves didn’t work very well!).
+Trauma Center players have little to no way to influence enemy movements (in fact, the only example I can think of where you do influence enemy movement didn’t work very well!).
 Of course, Trauma Center was designed from the ground up for this kind of experience, and plays excellently.
-Kingdom Hearts, on the other hand, introduced this system in Days as a necessity of multiplayer and it performed terribly in single player.
+Kingdom Hearts, on the other hand, introduced this system in Days as a necessity of multiplayer, and it performed terribly in single player.
 Since BBS was also designed to have multiplayer (even if it wasn’t nearly as central and now no longer exists in 2.5 HD), we seem to be keeping the problematic enemy system, so the question is: can the Command Deck succeed where Days’ mechanics failed?